xeonn/dolphin-platform/README.md

 # Dolphin Platform

-This repository contains all java related sources of the Dolphin Platform.
+This repository contains all Java related sources of the Dolphin Platform.
 Clients for other languages can be found in seperate repositories (JavaScript, AngularJS, Polymer).

 ![Dolphin Platform Logo](http://www.guigarage.com/wordpress/wp-content/uploads/2015/10/logo.png)